-29. Online Safety including filtering and monitoring arrangements
+27. Online Safety including filtering and monitoring arrangements

-Children and young people commonly use electronic equipment including tablets, computers and mobile phones to access the internet.
 Pupils regularly use school-owned tablets and computers; and access the internet via the school's connection to support their learning as part of the curriculum.

 Out of school, children and young people also share content and images via social networking sites such as Snapchat, Instagram, TikTok, Facebook and Twitter.
 Online gaming with linked chat function is also popular with many young people.